 Testing is one of the most important part of your code.
-You must test your code by unit tests following our testing guidelines.
-Note that we are using the nose package and the mock package for testing, so install nose and mock before writing your code:
+You must write test cases and verify your implementation by following our testing guide.

+Note that we are using nose and mock package for testing, so install them before writing your code:
-'''

-$ pip install nose mock
+\$ pip install nose mock

-'''

-How to Run Tests
+5.5.1 How to Run Tests